fnogatz/transportation/README.md

 ### Export Vehicles' Positions as GeoJSON

-Prints all vehicles' positions of a specific date as GeoJSON linestrings:
+Prints all vehicles' positions of a specific date as GeoJSON linestrings with time components:

 ```shell
 transportation positions /path/to/gtfs/dir
 ```

 By default multiple trips are simply newline-separated GeoJSON to support streaming.
 If you want to return a single JSON array use the `--array` flag.
 Additional options are available via `transportation positions --help`.
+The generated GeoJSON LineString has its `time` property set as an array of timestamps and is therefore compatible with tools like [LeafletPlayback](https://github.com/hallahan/LeafletPlayback) and [others](https://github.com/fnogatz/zeitpunkt#compatible-tools).